Train Regression Models in Regression Learner App

 Select the best model in the Models pane and then try including and excluding different features in the model.

 First, create a copy of the model.
-After selecting the model, either click the Duplicate button in the Models section of the Regression Learner tab or right-click the model and select Duplicate.
+After selecting the model, either click Duplicate in the Models section of the Regression Learner tab or right-click the model and select Duplicate.

 Then, click Feature Selection in the Options section of the Regression Learner tab.
 Use the available feature ranking algorithms to select features.